sul-cidr/patent_data_extractor/README.md

   -d DTD_PATH, --dtd-path DTD_PATH
                         path to folder where dtds and related documents can be found
-  --no-validate         skip validation of input XML (for speed) -o OUTPUT_PATH, --output-path OUTPUT_PATH
+  --validate            validate input XML (against supplied DTDs) -o OUTPUT_PATH, --output-path OUTPUT_PATH
                         path to folder in which to save output (will be created if necessary)